 Artichoke was founded in 1992 by Bruce Hodgson, originally trading as Bruce Hodgson Furniture.
 From workbench space rented in a Bristol workshop, Bruce produced his first project: a garden gate.

-The business grew by word of mouth, kitchens came to dominate Artichoke’s output and Bruce’s fascination with classical principles and architectural joinery deepened.
+The business grew by word of mouth, kitchens and domestic spaces came to dominate Artichoke’s output and Bruce’s fascination with classical principles and architectural joinery deepened.

-The company now employs a staff of 50 at a state of the art workshop in Cheddar, Somerset.
+The company now employs a staff of 50 at a state of the art design studio and workshop in Cheddar, Somerset.

 By working in a similar way to an architect, with the flair and imagination of an interior designer and the technical knowledge of a cabinet-maker, we are able to offer an holistic approach which cuts out waste by providing clients with a clearer and much more efficient route to excellence.